napari-threedee/napari-threedee/docs/how_to/render_plane_manipulator.md

 	![plane rendering mode](https://user-images.githubusercontent.com/1120672/207311620-0494f9cf-3059-40d4-902e-37f026556c56.png)

 5. Open the render plane manipulator plugin from the menu: **Plugins -> napari-threedee -> render plane manipulator**.
-You will see the render plane manipulator appear on the rendering plane.
+You will see the render plane manipulator appear in the corner of the rendering plane.
+You can double-click with the left mouse button (or hold down the Shift key while clicking) to reposition the manipulator.
+Note that depending on your versions of `napari-threedee` and napari there may be a subtle visual difference between what you see in `napari` and the screenshots/videos here.

 	![render plane manipulator](https://user-images.githubusercontent.com/1120672/207311868-d6a0d972-37ea-4e79-92b1-3923a058221b.png)